 Time: -42300.0

-In above code and output, while `distance` variable declared demonstrate the use of float with suffix
+In the above code and output, the `distance` variable declared demonstrates the use of float with the suffix

 f, `time` variable demonstrate the scientific way of declaring float value.